canjs/canjs/docs/can-guides/topics/testing/testing.md

 @highlight 5-9,12,only

-Using this technique allows you to set a new value of `todoConnection` by passing it as a default value to the ObservableObject constructor.
+Using this technique allows you to set a new value of `todoConnection` by passing it as a default value to the [can-observable-object ObservableObject] constructor.
 You can then test that the `getList` function was called (as well as test the arguments passed to it) and also test that the getter returned the correct value.

 @sourceref ./observable-objects-properties-derived-from-models.html
 @codepen